 Online applications are not available to postgraduate students.
-The College admits students to postgraduate studies only if they are cleared for admission to the University Department/Faculty concerned.
-Therefore, besides applying to St. Stephen's College in the prescribed form, which will be available from 20 June 2013, they are required also to apply to the corresponding department in the University.
+The College admits students to postgraduate studies only if they are cleared as eligible for admission by the University Department/Faculty concerned.
+Therefore, besides applying to St. Stephen's College in the prescribed form, which will be available from 20 June 2014, they are required also to apply to the corresponding departments in the University.
 Further information in this regard should be obtained from the office of the University Faculty or Department concerned.
 Completed forms should be submitted to the College within three days of the announcement of the respective University MA/MSc admission list.